-MATH 0990 - STATWAY Statistics 1 (4 cr)
+MATH 0990 STATWAY Statistics 1

 This course is the first in a two-semester sequence designed to guide students in completing the topics covered in both beginning algebra and college-level introductory statistics in one year.
 The two-semester sequence is useful to students whose academic program is satisfied by an introductory statistics course.
 STATWAY Statistics 1 covers sampling methods, descriptive statistics, graphing methods, linear and exponential models, and an introduction to probability as well as necessary topics from beginning algebra.
 The curriculum is based on student collaborative group learning.
 Students must commit to completing MATH 0990 and MATH 1090 as a required sequence of courses: MATH 0990 in one semester and MATH 1090 in a subsequent semester.

-Prerequisite: MATH 0500 or eligible for MATH 0600.
+Prerequisite: Eligible for MATH 0990.
 Offered: Fall, Spring.